 \section{Entanglement distillation on trapped ions}

-The following figures show every sequence to perform three-round of phase-flip error entanglement distillation.
+The following figures show every sequence to perform three rounds of phase-flip error entanglement distillation.
 The left side shows the time and the operator performed at that time.
-On the left side shows arrangement of the ions after applying the operator on the left side.
+The left side shows arrangement of the ions after applying the operator on the left side.